rust-lang/rustc-dev-guide/src/compiler-team.md

   assignee.
 - **Check S-waiting-on-team and I-nominated issues:** These are issues where feedback from the team is desired.
-- **Look over the performance logs:** we check for PRs that made the performance better in some sense and the ones that made it worser and try to decide if it's worth reverting some regression or if it's more work to be done to make things better.
+- **Look over the performance logs:** We check for PRs that made the performance better in some sense and the ones that made it worser and try to decide if it's worth reverting some regression or if it's more work to be done to make things better.